Psychotherapy

 Are you inclusive of all people?

 I create a space that attempts to be as non harmful as possible to as many people as possible however therapy can be difficult and I am an imperfect person.
-I am LGBTQIA+ friendly and have some background in trans issues.
-I am open to people all religions, faiths political values, genders, sexual orientations, socioeconomic and cultural backgrounds.
+I am LGBTQIA+ friendly and have some background in working with LGBTQIA+ issues.
+I am open to people all religions, faiths, political values, genders, sexual orientations, Relationship orientations, socioeconomic and cultural backgrounds.

 Is what I talk about in Therapy Confidential?

 Your confidentiality is a priority.
 Records are kept in accordance with HIPPA guidelines.
 I will never share your personal health information with anyone unless the law specifies I must.
-These indications are only in the invent I believe you are a threat to the life of yourself or another person.
+These indications are only in the event I believe you are a threat to the life of yourself or another person.
 If you report the abuse of a child, elder, or any vulnerable person, or if subpoenaed by a court of law.
-In any of these events I will do all I can to inform and discuss this before proceeding with a report to the appropriate parties or agencies.
-Also not I hold an LPCC license in the state of colorado which means I operate under the license of a supervisor, and thus, do share client information with her as needed in order to provide you with the best care I can offer.
-I only share content in a way that protects the identities of my clients to the best of my ability.
+In any of these events I do all I can to inform and discuss this before proceeding with a report to the appropriate parties or agencies.

 Should I be on medication?